ZennerIoT/element-parsers/README.md

 * 2021-01-19: Fixed optional temperature for SMT100 Sensors.
 * 2021-01-06: Initial implementation according to "SoilNet_LoRa_WSW.PDF"

+### LPWANminiUNI Truebner-STM100

+* 2021-08-27: Initial Implementation according to LPWAN_truebnerSMT100_EN.pdf (HW Version and SW Version inconsistent with testpayload, to be tested)

 ### Sontex Supercal/Superstatic

 * 2020-06-26: Using memory_address, sub_device and tariff in reading keys.